Storce/myterminal/README.md

 A dump of some of my terminal configs.

 ### Packages
-Just run sudo ./packages.sh [package manager]
+Just run sudo ./packages.sh [package manager].
+If on macos, do no use sudo.

 ### Reminders
 1. Get kitty and run `kitten themes`, and chose kanagawa